EkthaReddy/VSDSquadron-Mini-Internship/README.md

 - Soft copy of the hardware using Verilog

 ## Task 1
+The task 1 includes the following
-Installation of RISC-V toolchain using VDI.
+- Installation of RISC-V toolchain using VDI.
+- C Program for sum from one to n.
+- Checking the result of C code
+- RISC-V Simulator for compiling and running the code
+- Assembly language

+ The steps to be followed are:

 #### Step 1: Installation of Oracle VirtualBox, which is an open source virtualization software.
 The virtual machine have an operating system and used as a physical computer inside your laptop.